 In an economic crisis, countries often need financing to help them overcome their balance of payments problems.
 Since its creation in June 1952, the IMF’s Stand-By Arrangement (SBA) has been used time and again by member countries, it is the IMF’s workhorse lending instrument for emerging and advanced market countries.
 Rates are non-concessional, although they are almost always lower than what countries would pay to raise financing from private markets.
-The SBA was upgraded in 2009 to be more flexible and responsive to member countries’ needs.
-Borrowing limits were doubled with more funds available up front, and conditions were streamlined and simplified.
+The SBA was upgraded in 2009 along with the Fund’s broader toolkit to be more flexible and responsive to member countries’ needs.
+Conditions were streamlined and simplified, and more funds were made available up front, as borrowing limits were doubled in response to the global financial crisis.
 The new framework also enables broader high-access borrowing on a precautionary basis.

 Lending tailored to member countries’ needs